mdda/getting-to-aha-with-tpus/kaggle-tunix/README.md

 which is important, since the suggested *modus-operandi* seems to be to have these instances being 'stateless' (i.e. attaching a pre-configured disk doesn't seem to be step #1 in the instructions).

+NB: Google Cloud credits are provided for this project.  #AISprint

 ## On local machine